Why is solo travel on the rise?

 Also rising from the recent growth of technology is the trend toward working remotely.
 It was almost unheard of decades ago.
 Now it is estimated that over two-thirds of people around the world work remotely at least once a week.
 For young professionals with less responsibility at home, this means the ability to travel frequently without falling behind at work.
 Or, in some cases, the travel might even be integrated with their career.

-What does this mean for travel professionals?
+What does the solo travel trend mean for travel professionals?

 Solo travelers usually have a pretty good grasp on what they hope to gain from their experience, although they might not be able to articulate how to get there.
 This gives you, as the travel advisor, lots of room for creative guidance.
 Start by asking questions and helping define their goals.
 Are they looking for relaxation or adventure?
 Are they hoping for peace and quiet, or the opportunity to meet new friends?
 Here are a few other things to consider when working with solo travelers.